geprog/CodeCaptain/README.md

 ## Database

 We are using Drizzle ORM and sqlite as of now.
-The schemas need to be inside db/schemas and the migrations will be inside db/migrations. checkout `drizzle.config.ts` for the settings.
+The schemas need to be inside db/schemas and the migrations will be inside db/migrations. checkout `drizzle.config.ts` for the settings. use `pnpm push-schema` to directly update the database with new table schemas.
+This is only intended for development only.
+Use other commands along with `await migrate(db, { migrationsFolder: "" });` function call in a production environment.
+More information [https://orm.drizzle.team/kit-docs/quick](here)

 ## ToDo